BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/index.md

 A bit about my research journey in no chronological order: In the past, I have worked as a research intern at [Optum AI Labs](https://www.optumlabs.com/work/artificial-intelligence.html), [Samsung Digital Health Lab](https://www.sra.samsung.com/digital-health/).
 I joined the University of Massachusetts Amherst as a Master's student in 2017 and moved to MS/Ph.D. track in 2018.
 After spending four wonderful years there, I transferred to the University of California San Diego.
 I did my undergrad at the Indian Institute of Technology -Guwahati (IITG), where I completed my thesis under the supervision of [Samit Bhattacharya](http://www.iitg.ac.in/samit/) and [Benny George](https://www.iitg.ac.in/ben/).
 [More about me..]({{ site.url }}/about)

-`I'm on the job market!
-I will graduate from my PhD at Halıcıoğlu Data Science  in 2024.` I'm open to research-oriented industry positions.
+<span style="background-color: #FFFF00;">I'm on the job market!
+I will graduate from my PhD at Halıcıoğlu Data Science  in 2024</span>.
+I'm open to research-oriented industry positions.
 If my work interests you, please get in touch!
 If you are interested in knowing more about my research, check out the [Research]({{ site.url }}/research) tab.

 [CV / Resume]({{ site.url }}/assets/cv.pdf), [Google Scholar](https://scholar.google.com/citations?user=Jfoac8IAAAAJ&hl=en)
 Email ID: [bgullapalli@ucsd.edu](mailto:bgullapalli@ucsd.edu)